Vheissu/CI-Plugin-System/README.md

 4. **Where can I get some unicorn blood? (for testing purposes of course)**
 This is not a programming question, GTFO.
 Psst! send me an email, I can hook you up.

+5. **I still don't get it.
+How do I use this damn library?
+AAAAAAAAAHHH**
+THERE IS NO DOCUMENTATION.
+IF YOU DO NOT UNDERSTAND AND SOMETHING DOESN'T WORK AND IT IS NOT A BUG, WAIT FOR DOCUMENTATION.